yoannsim/LaboRES-SMTP/README.md

 To deploy our PrankGenerator soft, you must clone our github project (https://github.com/yoannsim/LaboRES-SMTP).
 For this, you'll need to have a github account and gitbash command installed in your computer.

-1. If you want to custom the list of pranks, you have to edit the file listePrank.txt, use the same syntax as the samples you'll find there.
+1. If you want to custom the list of pranks, you have to edit the file ```listePrank.txt```, use the same syntax as the samples you'll find there.

-2. If you want to custom the list of your victims, you have to edit the file listeVictime.txt, just add their mail address to this file.
+2. If you want to custom the list of your victims, you have to edit the file ```listeVictime.txt```, just add their mail address to this file.

 3. You have to specifis the value of the **smtpServerPort** and **IP** constant in ```config.properties ``` In this same file you can choose **how many groups** in your pranks campaign will target.